 If your WordPress theme doesn’t provide you with a method to switch to local fonts, you can use a free plugin called OMGF or a paid one Perfmatters (this one gives you much more than just local font loading).
 Both of them scan your site and let you download the fonts to your own server.

 To explain it as simply as possible, Cloudflare works like a proxy that grabs the HTML of your site before it reaches the visitor’s browser.
-It can then replace all links to Google fonts and switch them to any you like.
-They can be either local or from GDPR-compliant providers like Bunny Fonts CDN.
+It can then replace all links to Google fonts and switch them to any you like, e.g. Bunny Fonts.

 Do you know of any other GDPR-compliant alternative to Google Fonts CDN?